Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Conclusions

 We tested two galaxy bias models for the full shape of the real-space galaxy power spectrum.
-The first one adopts an Eulerian bias expansion, and it is based on the recently developed \gls{eft} modelling, in which the impact of small-scale physics, as well as the integration of ultraviolet modes in SPT, can be captured by a set of counterterms, which reduce to a single one when considering real-space coordinates.
-The final parameter space consists of two cosmological parameters, the Hubble parameter $h$ and the cold dark matter density parameter $\omegac$, plus a set of six nuisance parameters, consisting of the linear bias $b_1$, the quadratic bias $b_2$, the tidal quadratic and cubic biases, $\bGtwo$ and $\bGthree$, the matter counterterm and higher-derivative bias $c_0$, and two extra parameters representing deviations from Poissonian shot-noise: a constant offset, $\aPone$, and a scale-dependent term, $\aPtwo$.
-The second model adopts a similar one-loop expansion of the galaxy power spectrum, although using Lagrangian coordinates, and is based on the emulation of the individual terms of such expansion starting from a limited set of high-resolution \nbody simulations.
+The first one adopts a Eulerian bias expansion, and is based on the recently developed \gls{eft} modelling, in which the impact of small-scale physics, as well as the integration of ultraviolet modes in SPT, can be captured by a set of counter terms, which reduce to a single one when considering real-space coordinates.
+The final parameter space consists of two cosmological parameters, the Hubble parameter $h,$ and the cold dark matter density parameter $\omegac$, plus a set of six nuisance parameters, consisting of the linear bias $b_1$, the quadratic bias $b_2$, the tidal quadratic and cubic biases, $\bGtwo$ and $\bGthree$, the matter counter term and higher-derivative bias $c_0$, and two extra parameters representing deviations from Poissonian shot noise: a constant offset, $\aPone$, and a scale-dependent term, $\aPtwo$.
+The second model adopts a similar one-loop expansion of the galaxy power spectrum, but this time using Lagrangian coordinates, and is based on the emulation of the individual terms of the expansion starting from a limited set of high-resolution \nbody simulations.
 This is achieved thanks to the cosmology-rescaling technique presented in \cite{Angulo2021}.
-This model features, in addition to the two cosmological parameters, the linear bias $b_1$, the quadratic bias $b_2$, the tidal quadratic bias $b_{s^2}$, the Laplacian bias $b_{\nabla^2\delta}$, and a stochastic parameter representing a constant deviation from Poissonian shot-noise, $\aPone$.
-In this work we made use of the two implementations available in the public codes \comet \citep{comet} for the EFT model -- with accuracy tests carried out against external benchmarks, as shown in Appendix \ref{app:modelling_challenge} -- and \bacco \citep{ZennaroEtal2021} for the hybrid model.
+In addition to the two cosmological parameters, this model features the linear bias $b_1$, the quadratic bias $b_2$, the tidal quadratic bias $b_{s^2}$, the Laplacian bias $b_{\nabla^2\delta}$, and a stochastic parameter representing a constant deviation from Poissonian shot noise, $\aPone$.
+In this work, we made use of the two implementations available in the public codes \comet \citep{comet} for the EFT model ---with accuracy tests carried out against external benchmarks, as shown in Appendix \ref{app:modelling_challenge}--- and \bacco \citep{ZennaroEtal2021} for the hybrid model.